 The Wildlife and Natural Environment (Scotland) Act 2001 places a further obligation on public bodies to provide a publicly available report, every three years, on the actions undertaken to comply with the biodiversity duty.

-Biodiversity Duty Reports produced by Orkney Islands Council may be accessed from the 'Related Downloads' section of this page.
+Biodiversity Duty Reports produced by Orkney Islands Council can be found under the 'Related Downloads' section at the bottom of this page.

 Information about biodiversity duty and the Scottish Biodiversity Strategy can be found on the NatureScot website using the links found in the ‘Related Sites (external websites)’ section at the bottom of this page.